amkelly/amkelly.github.io/sql.md

 ### Creating an account with required permissions in MSSQL:

-You must creat a user and then a login, first a the server level and then a login for a given database.
+You must create a user and then a login, first a the server level and then a login for a given database.
 I changes the password policies away from the default, since my python script will not interactively changes or update it's password.

 An account that creates tables in addition to read & write permissions.
 More information on [this](https://dba.stackexchange.com/questions/225359/sql-server-database-level-roles-for-creating-tables) Stackoverflow question and corresponding Official MS documentation [here](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/database-level-roles?view=sql-server-2017).